-Criminal Justice & Health and Human Rights
+Criminal Justice and Health

 International human rights law recognizes the right of everyone—including incarcerated people—to the enjoyment of the highest attainable standard of physical and mental health.
 But incarcerated people often receive inadequate and sometimes no access to health services.
 Rights abuses in prisons contribute to the spread of diseases and ill health, and incarcerated people are a key population for diseases such as HIV and AIDS, tuberculosis, and hepatitis.
 Meanwhile, discriminatory criminal laws result in the disproportionate incarceration of already marginalized people, such as the LGBTQI, the poor and undereducated, and racial, ethnic, and other minorities.